Have you noticed any 2022 American Women Quarters in your pocket change?

 The Laura Gardin Fraser version of the George Washington design was originally intended to be seen on the quarter in 1932, the year the first Washington quarters were made.
 Fraser’s Washington bust was supported by the United States Commission of Fine Arts but was rejected by United States Treasurer Andrew Mellon in favor of the more widely familiar Washington design by John Flanagan.

 Fraser’s Washington portrait appeared on a 1999 gold commemorative coin honoring the 200th anniversary of George Washington’s death in 1799.
-But the 2022 quarters are the first to carry this Washington design by Fraser, and it will be seen on all American Women Quarters, which will be made through 2025.
+But the 2022 quarters are the first to carry this controversial Washington design by Fraser — and it is seen on all American Women Quarters made through 2025.

 “I am proud that the new obverse design of George Washington is by one of the most prolific female sculptors of the early 20th century,” said Mint Deputy Director Ventris C. Gibson said in a 2022 U.S. Mint press release.
 “Laura Gardin Fraser was the first woman to design a U.S. commemorative coin, and her work is lauded in both numismatic and artistic circles.
 Ninety years after she intended for it to do so, her obverse design will fittingly take its place on the quarter.”